casper-hansen/Prediction_Intervals_LightGBM/article/article.md

 from sklearn.datasets import fetch_california_housing
 ```

 To load the data, we define a generic function that takes the data loader object from the Scikit-Learn datasets module.
-This function will simply load the data and split it into input (x) and output (y) in Pandas dataframes.
+This function will simply load the data and split it into input (x) and output (y) in Pandas data frames.

 ```python